 Resident students receive a full tuition waiver.
-Non-resident students either have their tuition discounted through the WUE program or they receive a waiver equivalent to in-state tuition (currently $4,373).
+Non-resident students either have their tuition discounted through the WUE program or they receive a waiver equivalent to in-state tuition.
 All PLS recipients also receive a stipend of $7,500 for the Gold Level or $5,000 for the Silver Level.

 PLS recipients cannot receive tuition designated scholarships in excess of tuition.
 Usually, non-resident students awarded the LAS or WSS are able to retain their scholarship in addition to the waiver of in-state tuition because the combination does not exceed tuition.
 Resident students who are awarded UM's Montana Academic Achievement Scholarship (MAA) are not able to retain these as they are also tuition designated.
 MT residents cannot receive the tuition waiver associated with the PLS and the MUS Honors Scholarship so should accept the MUS Honors Scholarship because of its portability.

-Eligibility: All DHC Application Forms completed and submitted to the Davidson Honors College by December 2 will be considered for the Presidential Leadership Scholarship.
+Eligibility: All DHC Application Forms completed and submitted to the Davidson Honors College by the first Friday in December will be considered for the Presidential Leadership Scholarship.
 Eligible candidates for the Presidential Leadership Scholarship must be recent high school graduates who have not previously enrolled as a regular college or university student.
 Finalists in the autumn 2015 class of Presidential Leadership Scholars posted an average of 3.81 GPA, SAT combined score of 2013, and ACT composite score of 31.